jacky1999cn2000/missing-manual-for-css3/chapter10/readme.md

      }
  ```

- You can also get pretty tricky with the percentage values by adding multiple percent- age values for one set of CSS properties.
+ You can also get pretty tricky with the percentage values by adding multiple percentage values for one set of CSS properties.
 This is useful in a couple of cases: First, it’s good if you want to animate to a certain point, pause, and then continue.
-For example, say you’d like to begin with a yellow background color for a <div> tag.
+For example, say you’d like to begin with a yellow background color for a `<div>` tag.
 Then you’d like to change that color to blue, stay at blue for a while, and then finish with a red color.
 In other words, you want a sort of pause in the middle while the background color stays constant before changing again.
 You can do that with this code:
  ```
   @keyframes glow {
       from {